teiband/python-plot-utilities/docs/categorical_data.md

         this parameter)
     title : <str>
-        The title of the violin plot, usually the name of vector x. ylabel : <str>
+        The title of the violin plot, usually the name of vector x. xlabel : <str>
+        The label for the x axis (i.e., categories) of the violin plot.
+If None and x is a pandas Series, use x's 'name' attribute as xlabel. ylabel : <str>
-        The label for the y axis (i.e., average y values) of the violin plot. rot : <float>
+        The label for the y axis (i.e., average y values) of the violin plot.
+        If None and y is a pandas Series, use y's 'name' attribute as ylabel. rot : <float>
-        The rotation (in degrees) of the x axis labels.
+        The rotation (in degrees) of the x axis labels. show_stats : <bool>
+        Whether or not to show the statistical test results (F statistics and p-value) on the figure.
     **violinplot_kwargs :
         Keyword arguments to be passed to plt.violinplot().
         (https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.violinplot.html)